Health and Safety - Electricity at Work

 Electricity can kill

 Each year about 1000 accidents at work involving electric shock or burns are reported to the Health & Safety Executive (HSE).
 About 30 of these are fatal, however nearly a quarter of all reportable electrical accidents involve portable equipment.
 Those using electricity may not be the only ones at risk: poor electrical installations and faulty electrical appliances can lead to fires which may also cause death or injury to others.
 Most accidents can be avoided by careful planning and straightforward precautions.
-The main duty of employers is to identify the hazard and reduce the risk of the hazard being realised.
+The main duty of employers is to identify the hazard and reduce the risk of the hazard occurring.

 Legislation in the workplace